mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Security Considerations

-The security goals of MLS are described in [[the architecture doc]].
+The security goals of MLS are described in [I-D.ietf-mls-architecture].
 We describe here how the protocol achieves its goals at a high level, though a complete security analysis is outside of the scope of this document.